abtzpro/SecuroBot/README.md

 6. **Internet Connection**: As the script has a functionality to scrape data from the web, an active internet connection is required.

-7. **please make sure** that your data source files “your_data_source.csv” and “your_labels_source.csv” are correctly provided and contain the required data.
+7. **please make sure** that you replace the placeholder data (dialogues and labels) with your actual data for training the model.
 The two are set as placeholders for ease of customization.

 ## Active Development Disclaimer